-A picture is worth a thousand words, a site-visit is worth a thousand pictures.
+A picture is worth a thousand words, a visit is worth a thousand pictures.

 XWN has been convening cross-visits in the arid West since 2014.
 Some projects that are under development as a direct result of XWN cross-visits include: connected greenspaces along the Verde River in Arizona, a voluntary surcharge program to fund work along the Colorado River in Colorado, and refined communication systems between Utah and Colorado land managers to track the spread and treatment of invasive weeds.